Uploaded image for project: 'JDK'

 • Hide

-The default heap size if not otherwise configured with `MaxHeapSize` (or `-Xmx`) flags increases in a containerized deployment.
+The default heap size if not otherwise configured with `MaxHeapSize` (or `-Xmx`) flags increases in a containerized deployment with a memory limit set on the container level.
 This might be unexpected for some systems that are expecting the old default of 25% of physical memory for heap.
 Such systems would need to explicitly set `MaxRAMPercentage` to the old value.

 Show

-The default heap size if not otherwise configured with `MaxHeapSize` (or `-Xmx`) flags increases in a containerized deployment.
+The default heap size if not otherwise configured with `MaxHeapSize` (or `-Xmx`) flags increases in a containerized deployment with a memory limit set on the container level.
 This might be unexpected for some systems that are expecting the old default of 25% of physical memory for heap.
 Such systems would need to explicitly set `MaxRAMPercentage` to the old value.

 • Other